re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

 (with results flowing back into the same known paths), avoiding stale results.

-Also, notice that putting ALL interesting data into `app-db` has nice flow on effects.
+Also, notice that putting ALL interesting data into `appDb` has nice flow on effects.
 In particular, it means it is available to event handlers, should they need it when servicing events (event handlers get `db` as a parameter, right?).
-If this item data was held in a separate place, other than `app-db`, it wouldn't be available in this useful way.
+If this item data was held in a separate place, other than `appDb`, it wouldn't be available in this useful way.

 ### Warning: Undo/Redo

-This technique caches remote data in `app-db`.
+This technique caches remote data in `appDb`.
 Be sure to exclude this cache area from any undo/redo operations using [the available configuration options](https://github.com/Day8/re-frame-undo#harvesting-and-re-instating)